Askannz/optimus-manager/README.md

 ln -s /usr/share/applications/optimus-manager-systray.desktop ~/.config/autostart/optimus-manager-systray.desktop
 ```

-Someone also made a Gnome Shell extension for this program, you can find it here : [optimus-manager-argos](https://github.com/inzar98/optimus-manager-argos).
+A Gnome Shell extension was also made, you can find it here : [optimus-manager-argos](https://github.com/inzar98/optimus-manager-argos).

 Configuration
 ----------